 You’ve been busy building up your points balance and eyeing a redemption.
 So when can you get first dibs on a coveted reward seat booked with frequent flyer points?
-The answer lies in the reward calendar.
+Two factors are in play here – the airline’s booking calendar and the release pattern for reward seats – and it helps to know the quirks of both.

-So even though the calendar may open 353 days before departure, do keep in mind that you still might not find any reward seats at this time.
-Hopefully, the situation improves as airline capacity increases and travel demand stabilises.
+So even though the Qantas calendar may open 353 days before departure, keep in mind that you still might not find any reward seats for that newly opened date.

 ProgramDays before departureNotes